incutonez/life-stats/README.md

-# Job Applications
+# Life Stats

-Instead of managing job applications in an Excel spreadhseet, I decided to build my own UI, with accompanying API and DB.
-It's a fairly simple interface, but I also wanted to try out some framework agnostic libraries in a Vue 3 app.
+Statistics interest me, and I've always wanted something that could keep track of overall life stats, so I decided to make a simple app where I can log that information.

 ## Getting Started
 1. Clone repo